-- FCP recognition is not a 'short cut' to full AP status.
-However, any evidence collected in the FCP portfolio relevant to the AP portfolio domains will be available for further submission, with evidence for the required unmet domains needed for AP status (see appendix 12.13). - The Knowledge Skills and Attributes (KSA) document describes the prerequisite knowledge, skills, and attributes stipulated for clinical professionals moving into FCP roles within Primary Care (appendix 12.14).
-Mapping against the KSA document with a portfolio of evidence is the recognition requirement for Stage 1 (see section 5) prior to entry to Primary Care, alongside the eight Primary Care e-learning modules and three personalised care e-learning modules later (see section 5.1). - The Centre will also hold a directory of Advanced Practice Roadmap supervisors.
+- Inclusion on the Centre for Advancing Practice Directory for verified FCPs. - A retrospective route for existing FCPs will be available via the portfolio route to gain recognition. - This route is only avaliable for existing experienced paramedics in primary care - FCP recognition is not a short cut to AP status, and not all FCPs will choose to progress to APs.
+However, any evidence collected in the FCP portfolio relevant to the AP portfolio domains will be available for further submission, with evidence for the required unmet domains needed for AP status (see appendix 12.13).

+- The Knowledge Skills and Attributes (KSA) document describes the prerequisite knowledge, skills, and attributes stipulated for clinical professionals moving into FCP roles within Primary Care (appendix 12.14).
+Mapping against the KSA document with a portfolio of evidence is the recognition requirement for Stage 1 (see section 5) prior to entry to Primary Care, alongside the eight Primary Care e-learning modules and three personalised care e-learning modules later (see section 5.1). - The regions will hold a directory of Roadmap supervisors.
 Roadmap supervisors will be required to have completed an approved Primary Care two-day training programme (see appendix), which will allow them to support clinicians in achieving both FCP and AP recognition (appendix 12.11). - GP Trainers will be able to access a shortened version of the above course.